 It's tough to get excited about a compact hatchback, but Volkswagen's Golf impresses.
-It's a vehicle that delivers the best of both worlds: Its peppy engine and engaging road manners make it fun to drive on even the most boring errand runs, while its hatchback body style and accessible Latch anchors make it flexible enough to be able to handle grocery shopping runs and school drop-off duty.
+It's a vehicle that delivers the best of both worlds.
+Its peppy engine and engaging road manners make it fun to drive on even the most boring errand runs, while its hatchback body style and accessible Latch anchors make it flexible enough to be able to handle grocery shopping runs and school drop-off duty.
+So how did the Volkswagen Golf handle child seats and their installation?

 How many car seats fit in the second row?
 Two